MichaelRamamonjisoa/michaelramamonjisoa.github.io/_pages/about.md

 News
 ======
 - 10/2023: Woah!
 [CLIP-DIY](https://arxiv.org/abs/2309.14289) got accepted to [WACV 2024](https://wacv2024.thecvf.com/)!
 Thank you Michael and Oriane ❤️ Polish dumplings as a teaser bring luck 🥟
 - 10/2023: My Booking.com internship paper was accepted to IAAI-24 (AAAI - Innovative Applications of Artificial Intelligence)!
-Huge thanks to the whole Booking Content Intelligence team ❤️ We'll soon share the paper on arxiv!
+Huge thanks to the whole Booking Content Intelligence team ❤️ Paper available on [here](https://arxiv.org/pdf/2310.19743.pdf)!
 - 10/2023: We organized [Women in Computer Vision Workshop at ICCV 2023 in Paris](https://sites.google.com/view/wicviccv2023) and it was something!
 Thanks everyone who participated in the event!
 - 07/2023: I graduated from [Neuromatch Academy Summer School](https://academy.neuromatch.io/) in Computational Neuroscience 🧠 It was a great experience!
 - 01/2023: [EgoNN](https://github.com/jac99/Egonn) in [ICRA2023](https://www.icra2023.org/) as an oral presentation!